Skip to main content

 Applying multiple classes in HTML

-<p class="alert large-text">Large warning message</p>
+<p class="alert large-text">Large alert message</p>

 Want to learn more?